 When you are familiar with our style you can send article ideas to our editors: email@example.com.
 All editorial requests will be reviewed and considered when we plan our issues.
 Not all requests, however, can be answered personally due to the high volume of inquiries we receive.
 You improve your chances if you take the editor’s advice…

 A Few Tips from our Editor…

 - We are not a travel magazine.
 We are the niche publication for living and retiring overseas.
 No descriptive, run-of-the-mill articles.
 That’s not to say we won’t accept articles on gastronomy in Paris, or sight-seeing in Rome.
 But you’ll have to work harder to get the inside track, to find the facts that no one else has.
-If you can find it in the weekend section of your average newspaper, send it to them instead.
+Be original.

 - Make recommendations in your article.
 We want your opinion.
 Tell our readers how to do things, how to catch a cab, order a meal, buy a souvenir, start a business, buy real estate, find a new place, a hidden gem.